 We visited Ljubljana as part of a multi-destination holiday: three days in Ljubljana and three days in Zagreb, Croatia – with a brilliant train journey between them (posts on that coming soon).

-So here’s a bit of an introduction to the fairytale city of Ljubljana, Slovenia and things to do there…
+So here’s my little guide to the fairytale city of Ljubljana, Slovenia and things to do there…

 Discover why Ljubljana is the green (and gold!) capital of Europe